Archive for the ‘Happiness News’ Category

 Happiness And Pride

-Pride in a job well done, in doing the right thing, in your accomplishments, your integrity or in the family you raised, are all very positive.
+Pride in a job well done, pride in doing the right thing, in your accomplishments, your integrity or in the family you raised, are all very positive and healthy.

 Pride can also be a very bad, dangerous defect.
 What’s the difference?
 Here are some examples…

-Each of these negative forms of pride defeat our desires to be happy and spiritually successful.
-Recognize and reject them when they occur, replace them with happy, successful responses.
+Each of These Negative Forms of Pride Defeat Our Desires to Be Happy and Spiritually Successful.
+Recognize and reject them and replace them with happy, successful responses.

 Trumpeting Triumphs is Not Bragging!
 Celebrating successes, trumpeting triumphs and delighting in good deeds all motivate us to do more and are important to happiness, enthusiasm and success.
 Bragging is very different.
 Bragging says, “I am better than you are…!”

-Trumpet Triumphs, Celebrate Successes, Delight in Good Deeds, All Are Keys to Happiness and Spiritual Success!!!!
+Trumpet Triumphs, Celebrate Successes, Delight in Good Deeds, All Are Part of Healthy Pride and Are Keys to Happiness and Spiritual Success!!!!

 Empathy Is Essential